 2 Days in Porto

 Porto is a must when visiting Portugal.
 I know most people tend to highlight Lisbon, but Porto was my favourite stop.
 The beautiful tiled-buildings, colourful Ribiera, and of course the port cellars.
-Porto has a ton of charm that make it impossible not to fall in love with and while you could spend longer, 2 days in Porto is perfect.
+Porto has a ton of charm that make it impossible not to fall in love with and while you could spend longer, 2 days in Porto is perfect for those who only have one week in Portugal.

 Porto is best known for its port wine.
 Which is kind of funny since most of the area’s port cellars are not actually in Porto, but rather across the Douro river on the Gaia side.
 It’s an easy walk (or drive) across the bridge.
 It’s worth exploring as well, not just for the Port cellars but also because it offers beautiful views over to Porto.
 Don’t worry, 2 Days in Porto will give you plenty of time to experience both sides of the river.